 It’s well worth trying to find these yards as each one has something different to show you:

-There is a myriad of places to eat in Holt.
-Lots of cafes, tea rooms, wine bars, a few pubs and restaurants, you certainly won’t be stuck for choice when deciding where you want to eat.
+There are many places to eat in Holt.
+Lots of cafes, tea rooms, wine bars, a few pubs and restaurants; you certainly won’t be stuck for choice when deciding where you want to eat.
 Again, there are just too many to mention, and you’ll discover them all as you walk around.

 The same goes for places to stay in Holt Norfolk ranging from B&B’s to pubs to hotels.